-Borrowers whose total household income is below 80 percent of the area median income might be eligible for a MHP subsidy.
+Borrowers whose total household income is below 80 percent of the area median income might be eligible for an MHP subsidy.
 Borrowers also must have less than $75,000 in liquid assets, excluding retirement accounts, such as 401K and 403B accounts, to qualify.
-In addition, homebuyers must agree to use the home purchased as a primary residence through the term of the loan.
+Also, homebuyers must agree to use the home purchased as a primary residence through the term of the loan.
 Similar to MassHousing, an approved pre-purchase homebuyer education class must be completed.

 FHA Loan – 3.5 Percent Down

 The main benefits of Federal Housing Administration (FHA) loans are the low down payment (3.5 percent) and lenient credit score requirements.
-You do not have to be a first-time home buyer to obtain a FHA loan, and FHA loans do not have any income limits.
-In addition, borrowers, if they qualify, may be able to purchase a more expensive house using a FHA loan than allowed with the MassHousing mortgages and Massachusetts Housing Partnership ONE Mortgage Program, both of which have loan limits based on property type.
+You do not have to be a first-time home buyer to obtain an FHA loan, and FHA loans do not have any income limits.
+Also, borrowers, if they qualify, may be able to purchase a more expensive house using an FHA loan than allowed with the MassHousing mortgages and Massachusetts Housing Partnership ONE Mortgage Program, both of which have loan limits based on property type.

 Borrowers are permitted to purchase single-family homes, condos and multi-family homes with FHA loans.
-The Federal Housing Administration does not actually lend any money, so homebuyers must use a FHA participating lender.
-FHA allows the entire down payment to be a gift; however, any reserve funds a lender may require cannot be from a gift.
+The Federal Housing Administration does not lend any money, so homebuyers must use an FHA participating lender.
+FHA allows the entire down payment to be a gift; however, any reserve funds a lender may require cannot be a gift.

 Although FHA allows for credit scores of 580 or higher for 96.5 percent financing and 500 to 579 for 90 percent financing, most lenders will only provide FHA loans to borrowers with a credit score of 620 or higher in order for the loans to be eligible for sale in the secondary mortgage market.